AppBlade/SDK-PhoneGap-Plugin/README.md

 <br/>
 <br/>
 3. Add the AppBlade SDK to your project.
-<br/>*(These directions are for adding the binary compiled files, adding AppBlade source to a PhoneGap project is currently not supported)*
-  *3a.* Drag the AppBLadeSDK folder with the AppBlade.h and libAppBladeUniversal.a files into your PhoneGap project in Xcode.
+<br/>*3a.* Drag the AppBladeSDK folder with the AppBlade.h and libAppBladeUniversal.a files into your PhoneGap project in Xcode.
 (Make sure "Copy items" is checked.)
 <br/>*3b.* Under "Link Binary With Libraries" In your Target's "Build Phases" Click the "+" button and add the Library named "Security.Framework" to your project.
 <br/>*3c.* Build the Project in Xcode to ensure that everything is running.
 <br/>